uosjapuelks/tp/docs/UserGuide.md

 __________________________________________
 ```

-<ins>Upon removing, if there are no items left with the same name in the fridge</ins>:
+<ins>Upon removing an item, if there are no items left with the same name in the fridge</ins>:
 ```
 USER INPUT: remove burger
 __________________________________________